-There is truly no limit (other than your imagination) to the amount of flavor combinations you could make.
+There is truly no limit (other than your imagination) to the number of flavor combinations you could make.

-You can definitely make your own batter, which I’ve done but honestly you can use your favorite pancake or corn bread mix and they really do taste just as good.
-I personally like using the Trader Joe’s Buttermilk Pancake Mix.
-Since I used a store bought pancake mix I’ll focus on those ingredients here.
+You can definitely make your own batter, which I’ve done but honestly, you can use your favorite pancake or cornbread mix and they really do taste just as good.
+I personally like using Trader Joe’s Buttermilk Pancake Mix.
+Since I used a store-bought pancake mix I’ll focus on those ingredients here.

-About 2 tablespoons of butter divided or non-stick cooking spray to insure the batter doesn’t stick.
+- About 2 tablespoons of butter divided or non-stick cooking spray to ensure the batter doesn’t stick.

-Heat ebelskiver pan on medium heat.
-Place a tiny pad of butter in each well or spray with non-stick spray (your choice, either one works just as well).
+- Heat Eelskiver pan on medium heat.
+Place a tiny pad of butter in each divot or spray with non-stick spray (your choice, either one works just as well).

-Once the pan is hot, pour in the batter not quite to the top of each well, set batter to the side.
-With a small spoon place a tiny bit of jam in each, right in the middle of the batter (see pix below).
+- Once the pan is hot, pour in the batter not quite to the top of each well.
+With a small spoon place a tiny bit of jam in each, right in the middle of the batter (see pix).
 Then cover the jam with a tad more batter.
-Let batter cook until the edges start to pull away from the side and the center is all bubbly. (see pix below).
+Let batter cook until the edges start to pull away from the side and the center is all bubbly. (see pix).
 About 3 minutes.
-Note - if the bottoms are burning before the top is bubbly, adjust the heat to a lower setting.
+Note – if the bottoms are burning before the top is bubbly, adjust the heat to a lower setting.